 Law Enforcement UAS SME/Instructor

 Tom Switick is a retired Police Lieutenant from New Jersey with more than 35 years of experience as a first responder.
-Switick brings that knowledge of day to day operational expertise to redUAS.
+Switick brings that knowledge of day to day operational expertise to redUAS, and is a Part 107 certified commercial UAS pilot.
 As a volunteer Firefighter, he worked his way up thru the ranks obtaining the highest volunteer position of a Combination Department, Deputy Chief.
 As a Police Officer, Switick was deployed to Ground Zero on 9/11 and spent days working alongside the NYPD and FDNY in the search and recovery efforts.
 He has experience as a Deputy OEM Coordinator and has been an EMT for 20 years, and currently resides in NJ with his wife of 34 years.

 Business Development Director / DHS and First Responder SME